Kihagyás

 Abstract class

-A solution to both problems is the introduction of a common abstract base class (except for the LedDisplay class, which we will come back to).
-We can move the code common to descendants into it, and provide a default implementation for the newly introduced GetDescription operation.
+A solution to both problems is the introduction of a common abstract base class (except for the LedDisplay class, which we will come back to later).
+In this abstract base class, we can place the code common to all part types, and we can provide a default implementation of newly added GetDescription method.
 Let our new abstract base class be called EquipmentBase.
 The question is whether the IEquipment interface is still needed, or whether it can be completely replaced by the new EquipmentBase class.
-We need to keep the IEquipment interface, because we cannot derive our LedDisplay class from EquipmentBase: it already has a mandatory base class, DisplayBase: for this reason, EquipmentInventory in our enhanced solution also refers to the various components as IEquipment interface.
+We need to keep the IEquipment interface, because we cannot derive our LedDisplay class from EquipmentBase: it already has a mandatory base class, DisplayBase.
+For this reason, EquipmentInventory in our enhanced solution also refers to the different components as IEquipment interface.

-Let's start the transformation.
+Let's begin the transformation.
 Let our class diagram be the active tab.
-From the Toolbox, drag&drop an Abstract Class element onto the diagram, name it EquipmentBase.
+From the Toolbox, add an Abstract Class element onto the diagram with drag&drop, and name it EquipmentBase.

 Toolbox - abstract class

-In the next step, let's modify the code so that HardDisk and SoundCard do not implement the IEquipment interface separately, but rather their common base class EquipmentBase implement it once.
+In the next step, we want EquipmentBase to implement the IEquipment interface instead of SoundCard and HardDisk directly.
 To do this, modify the EquipmentBase class to implement the interface (either by drawing an inheritance link from EquipmentBase to IEquipment on the diagram, or by modifying the source code of EquipmentBase).
 Delete the implementation of IEquipment from the HardDisk and SoundCard classes (the base class already implements it).

 The relevant parts of our diagram and source code will then look like this: